The Phantom of the Opera (1989 film): Plot

-During the scene where Dr. Faust signs his soul to the Devil, Destler reminisces about a time, decades ago, when he sold his own soul to the Devil in exchange for people loving him for his music.
+During the scene where Dr. Faust signs his soul to the Devil, Destler reminisces about a time, decades ago, when he unknowingly sold his own soul to the Devil in exchange for people loving him for his music.
 The Devil grants his wish, but disfigures Destler's face, telling him that only his music will be what people love him for.
-Christine gives a stellar performance, receiving a standing ovation, and celebrates that night with her fiancé Richard Dutton (Alex Hyde-White).
+Christine gives a stellar performance, receiving a standing ovation, and celebrates that night with her fiancé Richard Dutton.
 She tells him of her mysterious "teacher" to whom she accredits her success.
 A mildly jealous Richard asks to meet this teacher, but Christine insists her teacher is only a figment of her imagination.
 Meanwhile, Destler seduces a prostitute and pays her gold to call herself "Christine" for the night.

 Shockingly, the next morning in the papers, Christine is given a bad review by the famous opera critic E.A.
 Harrison, secretly done as a favor to Barton.
 Destler tracks Harrison down and brutally murders him in a Turkish spa after Harrison refuses to recant his review.
 Christine tearfully goes to the graveyard and prays at her father's grave.
 Destler appears as a shadowy violinist and offers her a chance at musical immortality if she will only go to him.
 Christine goes away with the Phantom in his stagecoach.
 Deep in the sewers below London's opera house, Destler reveals himself as the composer of Don Juan Triumphant, which causes a spark of recollection within Christine.
 She sings the same lyrics from the beginning of the film.
 Destler places his ring upon her finger and warns her never to see another man again.
 Christine, through fear, promises she will not.
 Destler kisses her hand, declaring her to be his bride.